 Study Overview:

-As of August 2025, this open label study is recruiting both individuals who have previously participated in a nomlabofusp study and individuals who have not previously participated in a nomlabofusp study.
-If you have not previously participated in a nomlabofusp study and are interested in joining this open label study, register through this pre-screening questionnaire to determine if you may be eligible: https://www.larimarolestudy.com/OLE
+This open label study is recruiting both individuals who have previously participated in a nomlabofusp study and individuals who have not previously participated in a nomlabofusp study.
+If you or your child have not previously participated in a nomlabofusp study and are interested in joining this open label study, register through this pre-screening questionnaire to determine if you may be eligible: https://www.larimarolestudy.com/OLE

-Pre-screening registration will be limited to a set number of respondents so it is encouraged to complete the questionnaire as soon as possible.
+Pre-screening registration will be limited to a set number of respondents so you are encouraged to complete the questionnaire as soon as possible.

 The objectives of this open label study are: